 I couldn't have been more wrong about it all... except for the Snuggie part, one of those really would have been tremendous.
 First, I was shockingly underwhelmed by Bruce.
 Maybe it was the cold open he had to endure but something wasn't right.
 Another mistake I made was thinking that lacking a credential would be ruinous.
 Being in the mobs was refreshing.
 Its corny and cliche but we met out of towners, ran into friends, and enjoyed strangers we usually would complain about.

 That was the overwhelming revelation for me, the sheer bliss of those in attendance.
 It wasn't a celebration of the end of eight Bush years and it wasn't just a grand homage to Obama.
 The gathering seemed more like an epidemic of excitement, a new hope rushing through the crowd.
 The performers preached it all day, but I would argue the buzz was a grass roots thing.
-An imminent belief that we could have a direct impact, that change was up to us, that the torch was being passed on; symptoms of the Obama Effect.
-Maybe everyone didn't feel that way but enough people did, and in the end, it was contagious enough to create the weird euphoria.
+An imminent belief that we could have a direct impact,

 So much so that all day there was a distinct absence of cold weather complaints, of line cutting and pushing, and personal squabbles.
 In a city built on systematic strife and constant debate, it was invigorating to miss it.
 I walked, possibly floated back to the GW campus and reality for an afternoon of football.
 At McFaddens, the scene couldn't have been a bigger juxtaposition.
 As people shouted, stressed, and shoved through the bar, I sat in the back, like Andy Dufresne in the Shawshank yard, physically feet away and cerebrally miles away.